jbangdev/jbang-idea/README.md

 The following features are available:

-* json schema for jbang-catalog.json
+* JSON Schema for jbang-catalog.json
-* JDK sync with JBang: Sync jdk from JBang to IntelliJ IDEA
+* JDKs sync with JBang: sync JDKs from JBang to IntelliJ IDEA
 * JBang script creation from file templates: New -> JBang Script
-* Run Configuration support: run jbang script by right click
+* Run Configuration support: run JBang script by right click
     * file name end with '.java', '.kt' or '.jsh'
-    * code should contain `///usr/bin/env jbang` or `//DEPS`
+    * file code should contain `///usr/bin/env jbang` or `//DEPS`

 <!-- Plugin description end -->